coniferconifer/ESP32-dual-GPS-BTserial/README.md

 Monitoring tool : "NMEA Monitor for windows" http://4river.a.la9.jp/gps/index.htm

-"NMEA Monitor for windows" provides 2dRMS to see dual GPS has better accuracy or not. d2RMS is twice the distance root mean sq uare radial, says 95% of data falls in this distance(m) from central value.
+"NMEA Monitor for windows" provides 2dRMS to see dual GPS has better accuracy or not. d2RMS is twice the distance root mean square radial, says 95% of data falls in this distance(m) from central value.

 ## Libraries
 TinyGPS+